Physlex/Physlex/README.md

       - If you feel confident that I am the right fit for your project || company, please reach out to me.
 Currently, I have no work in my hometown due to covid.
 I may not be able to program as even a junior developer yet, but I have the mindset of a tester at the core of my being.
 Give me a game, an amount of time and I will find as many bugs as is possible to find for an indie developer in training!
     <br />
     <br />
-       - I’m looking to collaborate on: Game development regarding Unreal Engine 4, Helping a fellow developer solve a complicated problem and above all else, anything that gives me a chance to talk to people!
+       - I’m looking to collaborate on: Game development regarding Unreal Engine 4, Helping a fellow developer solve any complicated problems and above all else, anything that gives me a chance to talk to people!
 I miss talking to people...
 Haha!
     <br />
     <hr/>
   </p>